-Each month, members from my private groups will get a BONUS!
+Each Quarter, members from my private groups will get a BONUS!

 A variety of authors, experienced unschoolers – FABULOUS people – will field questions about how kids learn, how we can parent from a more relationship-oriented approach, and/or unschooling in general.
 Members will be able to ask their questions and get feedback from these experts – all in a more intimate setting.
 We’ll really get to know each other!